Sign up as a NTU Film Society member here.

 • Film Appreciation

-- Film discussion at WKW Lecture Theatre
+- Film discussions at WKW Lecture Theatre / NS LTs / SS LTs

 - Selection specially curated by our programmers, with consideration for diversity and holistic representation, as well as taking into account members' feedback

-- Biweekly on every odd school week (Thu, 6:30pm-9:30pm)
+- Main sessions: Biweekly on every odd school week (Thu, 6:30pm-9:30pm)

 • Lab: Film Criticism

 Interested in pursuing something more with film?
 Join the Film Criticism Lab at NTU Film Society to give yourself the chance to consider a more meaningful interaction with films and cinema!
 Participants of the Labs would need to be open-minded, collaborative, and resourceful.
 Only a few slots available.
-CCA points are given for participants.

 - Focused on the writing and creation of cultural criticism pieces to reflect upon works of art.

-- Takes place from 5pm to 7pm on the dates below.
+Takes place from 5pm to 7pm on the dates below.

-Dates for the Semester: 5 September, 19 September, 10 October, 24 October & 7 November (Thursdays).
+Dates for the Semester: 4 September, 18 September, 9 October, 23 October, 6 November (Thursday).

 • Lab: Film-making

 Interested in pursuing something more with film?
 Join in the Filmmaking Lab (Screenwriting) at NTU Film Society to give yourself the chance to consider a more meaningful interaction with films and cinema!
 Participants of the Labs would need to be open-minded, collaborative, and resourceful.
 Only a few slots available.
-CCA points are given for participants.

 - Focused on the art and craft of screenwriting.

 - Guest workshops by filmmakers will share the experience more candidly.
-Guest speakers will also be invited.

 - The final output at the end of Semester 1 will be a finished screenplay.
 Participants are expected to fulfil output markers from session to session.